Defining Energy Indicators for Impact Identification on Aerospace Composites: A Structured Feature Selection Approach Guided by Domain Knowledge: Concluding remarks

 \section{Concluding remarks}

-The proposed framework demonstrates that embedding physics-informed principles into the feature design process enables more reliable impact energy estimation, particularly under measurement constraints and limited data availability.
-Its main contribution lies in combining observational bias with targeted feature selection, which reduces dependence on large training sets and delivers consistently better predictive accuracy than models trained on unstructured data or conventional signal metrics.
+The proposed method demonstrates that guiding feature design with domain knowledge enables more reliable estimation of impact energy, particularly under measurement constraints and limited data availability.
+Its main contribution is a structured selection procedure that explicitly defines the input space, reducing dependence on large training sets and delivering consistently higher predictive accuracy than models trained on unstructured data or conventional signal metrics.

-Physics-motivated descriptors are extracted from time, frequency, and time–frequency domains and evaluated using a targeted feature selection methodology.
-A quantitative ranking procedure based on composite scoring metrics balances physical relevance with statistical robustness, providing a practical tool to quantify descriptor performance, enable transparent comparison, and guide the retention of the most informative indicators.
-This process yields a compact and meaningful input space that preserves physical interpretability while supporting reliable energy estimation.
+Descriptors are extracted from the time, frequency, and time–frequency domains and evaluated using a composite scoring procedure that balances relevance and stability in the presence of noise.
+The scores quantify descriptor performance, allow transparent comparison, and guide the retention of the most informative indicators.
+This process yields a compact and meaningful input space that preserves interpretability while supporting accurate energy estimation.

-Grounded in structural dynamics, the framework captures critical dynamic mechanisms through selected multi-domain features, linking observed responses to trends that follow established principles in structural behaviour.
-This explicit physical motivation strengthens model transparency and builds confidence in energy predictions.
-In addition, the framework enhances explainability by revealing weak points in the input space: if predictive accuracy is low, the importance and robustness scores can indicate which features perform poorly and why, providing insight for further improvement.
+Two aspects of this design deserve emphasis.
+Each retained descriptor can be related to the aspect of the response it describes, so the selection remains traceable.
+The scores also characterise the input space: a low importance score indicates limited contribution to the variance, and a low robustness score indicates sensitivity to noise, highlighting where the input space is weak and which descriptors would need reconsideration.

 Despite notable strengths and strong predictive performance, certain limitations must be acknowledged.
 The magnitude of measurement noise and additional structural non-linearities can influence the stability of predictions.
-Furthermore, reliance on expert judgement for feature definition may introduce subjectivity when establishing physical constraints or relevance thresholds, particularly in complex or poorly characterised systems.
+Furthermore, reliance on expert judgement for feature definition may introduce subjectivity when deciding which mechanisms to represent or where to set relevance thresholds, particularly in complex or poorly characterised systems.